aditya-bijapurkar/Nodejs-email-autoreply/README.md

   3. 'npm start'
 <br>
 <br>
-## Scope for improvement:
+## Scope for improvement:<br>
-Users can be remembered so multiple users can access this simultaneously User's details can be displayed on the frontend
+  1. Users can be remembered so multiple users can access this simultaneously<br>
+  2. User's details can be displayed on the frontend